bahnseo/bahnseo.github.io/Keyrium_PrivacyPolicy_v1.0.md

 8. **Voice Search and External App Integration (Optional)**:
    - **Purpose**: The microphone key launches a voice recognition app already installed on your device and receives the recognized text.
 The `g`, `y` and `naver` search commands pass the text you typed to the search app or browser, and the `c`, `m`, `al` and `t` commands open the phone, messaging and clock apps.
    - **Storage & Transmission**: The App does not request the microphone permission and does not record or store audio.
 Voice processing and searches are performed by the external app you choose under that app's own privacy policy, and only when you run a command.
+9. **Keyboard Usable in Other Apps (Optional, Premium Only)**:
+   - **Purpose**: When the user turns it on and selects it from the system keyboard list in Settings, 'Keyrium Keyboard' is registered as a system input method so it can be used in other apps' text fields, not just the home screen.
+   - **Storage & Transmission**: Everything typed with this keyboard is processed only on the device and is never stored, logged, or transmitted in any form.
+There is no autocomplete, word suggestion, or cloud sync, so there is nothing that would need to be sent to a server in the first place.

 ---